SoftwareToolworks/IPNode/README.md

 +----------------------+-------------+---------------------+
    ramp-up transmitter     payload    ramp-down transmitter
 ```
-What the audio looks and sounds like.
-This shows a series of pings, with no station answering, and the beginning is extranoues output from the chrome browser over UDP:
+The following shows a series of pings, with no station answering, and the beginning is extranoues output from the chrome browser over UDP:

 <img src="docs/time-domain.png" alt="time-domain"/>